-However, it is very important that you and your partner or relative bear in mind that planning for the future is not the same as giving up.
-Actually, this is a way for you both to cope and control the situation better and make things easier for all concerned.
-Though it's difficult to initiate, dealing with these issues can bring a great deal of peace of mind leaving you to focus your energies on living a full life now.
+However, it’s very important that you and your partner or relative bear in mind that planning for the future is not the same as giving up.
+This is actually a way for you both to cope and control the situation better and make things easier for all concerned.
+Although it's difficult to initiate, dealing with these issues can bring a great deal of peace of mind to you and your family, leaving you to focus your energies on living a full life.

 As soon as you feel up to it, talk with your partner or relative about drawing up an advance care directive.
-This involves looking at preparing documents which explain what your partner or relative's wishes would be for medical care in the future in case he or she becomes unable to communicate.
-Click here for more information on planning for the end of life.
+This involves looking at preparing documents, which explain your partner or relative's wishes for medical care in the future, in the event he or she becomes unable to communicate.
+Click here for more information on planning for your partner or relative’s end of life.